 One final note: the one-form-of-action rule in the anti-deficiency statutes does not apply to in the event the lender has obtained a guarantee of the loan from a third-party.
 In that event, if the purchaser/borrower has defaulted on the loan, the lender may file a legal action against the guarantor on the guarantee, and may collect the full amount of the unpaid loan from the guarantor.

-For further information, contact our team of trusted attorneys at Gehres Law Group.
+For further information, contact our team of trusted attorneys at Gehres Law Library.